Linda Stenlund

-Linda Stenlund (born 30 October 2000) is a Swedish curler.
-She currently plays lead on Team Isabella Wranå, also known as Team Panthera.
+Linda Stenlund (born 30 October 2000) is a Swedish curler from Uppsala.
+She was the lead, but is now the alternate on Team Isabella Wranå.
 In 2022, she won a silver medal at the 2022 World Junior Curling Championships as alternate for the Moa Dryburgh rink.

 Career

 Stenlund competed under the Linnéa Svedberg and Maria Larsson rinks during her junior career, however, her teams were never able to win the Swedish Junior Curling Championships.
 In 2022, she joined the Moa Dryburgh rink with Thea Orefjord, Moa Tjärnlund and Moa Nilsson as their alternate for the 2022 World Junior Curling Championships.
 Through the round robin, the team posted a 5–4 record.
 This tied them for fourth with Switzerland and Latvia, however, due to their better draw shot challenge they advanced to the playoffs.
 In the semifinals, they upset the number one seeds Norway's Eirin Mesloe to advance to the gold medal game where they were defeated by Japan's Sae Yamamoto, settling for silver.